Dr. Bonnie Verhunce

 Gardening involves a lot of reaching, bending, and lifting.
 When you don’t do it correctly you would wind up with a sore back or worse.

 To lift: Don’t bend at your waist.
-Squat, grasp the object with both hands while pulling it close to your body.
-Straighten your legs slowly, letting those muscles to the work of lifting.
-You may also use a dolly, wheelbarrow, or wagon to move heavy items around and minimize the need to lift them.
+Squat and grasp the object with both hands while pulling it close to your body.
+Straighten your legs slowly, letting those muscles do the work of lifting.
+You may also use a dolly, wheelbarrow, or wagon to move heavy items around and minimize the need to lift or move them.

 Reaching: Be careful when you reach, especially if you are reaching to lift.
 Even something that doesn’t weigh much can throw off your balance or cause you to twist your back.
 Try to minimize lifting while reaching as much as possible.